moonrepo/starbase/README.md

    use channels because we need to mutate the event in listeners, and we also need to support async.

-2. Async functions cannot be registered as listeners to `on()` or `once()` because of "mismatched but equal" lifetime issues.
+2. Async functions cannot be registered as listeners to `on()` or `once()` because of "mismatched but equal" lifetime issues, which I've been unable to track down.
 This is the following error:

 ```
 error[E0308]: mismatched types